okviz/okviz.github.io/_mydocs/visuals/synoptic-panel/features/drill-mode.md

 ## How to Enable Drill Mode

-Drill Mode can be enabled in Synoptic Panel by adding more than a column to the ***Categories*** data role.
+Drill Mode can be enabled in Synoptic Panel by adding more than a column to the ***Categories*** field well.
 In this case, the visual will display only a column at a time, and you can switch between them using the drill controls.

 <img src="images/enable-drill-mode.png" width="200">